-Clinical Trials: NCCN believes that the best management for any cancer patient is in a clinical trial.
+Clinical Trials: NCCN believes that the best management for any patient with cancer is in a clinical trial.
 Participation in clinical trials is especially encouraged.

 To find clinical trials online at NCCN Member Institutions, click here: nccn.org/clinical_trials/physician.html.